aws/aws-cdk/CONTRIBUTING.md

 This will get you into an interactive docker shell.
 You can then run `./install.sh` and `./build.sh` as described below.

+Also install the [git-secrets](https://github.com/awslabs/git-secrets) tool and activate it on your working copy of the `aws-cdk` repository.

 ### Bootstrapping

 1. Clone this repository (or run `git clean -fdx` to clean up all build artifacts).